CognizantDS/AgenticSupply/README.md

 -> Returns 3 options and prompts the user to choose one.

 ### 3. Logistics - Place a shipment
-I need to place a shipment with the following details :
+I need to place a shipment for a manufacturing order.
+What information do you need ?
+-> Prompts the user for additional required details of manufacturing order id, land route ids and ocean route ids.

-manufacturing order id is "afcb40466e744b139c532b2df6186aaf" ; land route ids are 1, 2 ; ocean route ids are 1
+The manufacturing order id is "afcb40466e744b139c532b2df6186aaf" ; land route ids are 3, 11 ; ocean route ids are 3
--> Asks for confirmation
+-> Either proceeds directly or asks confirmation
 NB : Choose an order id existing in order_db.json (or the one you generated during the chat)

-Yes, I confirm.
-Please proceed to the shipment placement directly.
+(Yes, I confirm.
+Please proceed to the shipment placement directly.)
 -> Returns shipment details

 ### 4. Disaster recovery